certifysphere/main-website/docs/labs/workshops/react-express-workshop/2-react-frontend.md

     );
   };

-  // Display Update a School form const renderUpdateSchoolForm = () => {
+  // Function to render the Update School form const renderUpdateSchoolForm = () => {
-    const handleChange = (event) => {
+    // Function to handle input changes in the Update School form const handleChange = (event) => {
       setSelectedSchool({
         ...selectedSchool,